DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Method

 \subsection{Multi-task Learning Framework.}

-We focus on semantic and geometrical estimation tasks as they are critical {for scene understanding, especially outdoor environments}. \cref{fig:mtl} overviews our MTL framework having a {unique} encoder $\textbf{E}$ and illustrates the interactions taking place between the three different task decoders ($S$, $D$ and $N$) in a three-task setup: $T=\{\textbf{S}\text{egmentation},\allowbreak \textbf{D}\text{epth},\allowbreak \textbf{N}\text{ormal}\}$.
-We first describe our ``\mainblock'' (\mainblockshort{}) that encapsulates our cross-task exchanges, and then go over our MTL training setup.
+We focus on semantic and geometrical estimation tasks as they are critical for scene understanding especially outdoor environments. \cref{fig:mtl} overviews our MTL framework having a unique encoder $\textbf{E}$ and illustrates the interactions taking place between the three different task decoders ($S$, $D$ and $N$) in a three-task setup: $T=\{\textbf{S}\text{egmentation},\allowbreak \textbf{D}\text{epth},\allowbreak \textbf{N}\text{ormal}\}$.
+We first describe our ``\mainblock'' (\mainblockshort{}) and then go over our training setup.